Inclusion and SEND

 Children and young people have SEND if they:

->Have a significantly greater difficulty in learning than the majority of others of the same age
+- Have a significantly greater difficulty in learning than the majority of others of the same age

->Have a disability which prevents or hinders them from using the facilities generally provided in mainstream schools or colleges.
+- Have a disability which prevents or hinders them from using the facilities generally provided in mainstream schools or colleges.

 Special provision must be made for children and young people with SEND.
 Sometimes this may only be for a short time and sometimes support will be needed for the whole of someone’s life.

 Provision for the majority of pupils with Special Needs will be made by the class teacher supported by the Inclusion Leader.
-We have a systematic approach to Special Needs following the S.E.N Code of Practice.
-This staged approach is a continuous and systematic cycle of assessment, planning, interaction and review.
-We also enlist support from external agencies when necessary.
+We also run a range of high quality, evidence based interventions.

 What do we have to offer?